Who we are

 The Parish Council, set up by law to represent the residents of Northchurch, has eight councillors who are elected every 4 years, all volunteers and live in or near Northchurch.
 The last elections took place in and May 2023 the next is due in May 2027.
 If a vacancy arises between elections, councillors may be appointed (co-opted) to the council.
 If you are interested in becoming a councillor, please contact the Clerk.

 When we meet

 The councillors meet in public every six weeks normally on a Monday at 7pm.
 They divide their work between committees and working parties which meet separately.
-All council and committee meetings where decisions are made, are held in public.
+All council and committee meetings where decisions are made are held in public.
 Only sensitive matters such as personnel issues, commercial contracts and legal advice are considered in closed session.

 What we do

-We set the precept (parish council tax), make policies, allocate expenditure and act in the best interest of the people of Northchurch.
+We set the precept (parish council tax), make policies, allocate expenditures and act in the best interest of the people of Northchurch.
 Although most community assets and services in Northchurch are run by the County Council (HCC) or Dacorum Borough Council (DBC), the parish council has some specific local responsibilities:

 - We rent out allotments